The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 Metal Stamping Process

 For precision metal stamping manufacturers, the process of creating metal stamping parts begins with the first submission of the design.
-This means accounting for both the attributes and potential issues that a part may have during the stamping process.
+That means accounting for both the attributes and potential issues that a piece may have during the stamping process.

 - Overview of Customer Specifications